bhavyat022/discord_webhook/README.md

 * Type and send a message from a Streamlit frontend
 * Store and process the message using a FastAPI backend
 * Send a Discord webhook notification with the message content
+* Also inlcuded sentiment analysis which shows if the message is positive/negative/neutral

 This showcases basic user authentication, API communication, and Discord notifications — all with minimal setup.